LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Only the teams whose data mart this is has access to it
 - Data can come from any layer but one layer at most (it cannot come from different layers)
+- Users here have read and write permission

 ### Historical store
 Or We may call it warehouse since it will be also the hub for non market data.

 **invariants**
-- Users have only access to this compoenent no other component otherwise
+- Users have only access to this compoenent no other component of the batch processing pipeline
-- It contains only the gold layer and data marts
+- It contains the bronze, silver and gold layer

+If Users need access to raw data in the data lake (because they need the original file format for example) then we can create a data mart for that team holding these files.
+We would need to define a new entity that can perform these kinds of jobs since no current entity can move data from the data lake directly to a data mart.
+Because the business only deals with structured data there is no need to work with original files directly.

 ## Discussion of Batch pipeline